oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/soa-domain/weblogic-monitoring-exporter-setup.md

     path: /wls-exporter/metrics
 ```

-The exporting of metrics from `wls-exporter` requires basic authorization so a secret, created with the user name and password, are base64 encoded.
+The exporting of metrics from `wls-exporter` requires `basicAuth` so a Kubernetes `Secret` is created with the user name and password that are base64 encoded.
+This `Secret` will be used in the `ServiceMonitor` deployment.

 {{% notice note %}} Be careful in the generation of the base64 encoded strings for the user name and password.
 A new line character might get appended in the encoded string and cause an authentication failure.
 To avoid a new line string, use the following example: